WXKDarkSky/WXKDarkSky/README.md

         }
     }

+Beyond this point, handling data is just as in the "Without networking" section.

 #### Request configuration
 The `loadData` method supports two parameters for configuring your request.
 It takes a `time` parameter, which defaults to nil, to which you may pass a `Date` object for a Time Machine request.